The first step to decarbonising the UK’s most carbon intensive region

 Want the full picture?
 We’d love to share this content with you, but first you must accept marketing cookies by enabling them in our cookie settings.

-Switching from fossil fuels to low carbon hydrogen is pivotal in launching the UK on its way to net zero by 2050.
+Switching from fossil fuels to technologies such as low carbon hydrogen is pivotal in launching the UK on its way to net zero by 2050.
 Hydrogen provides a practical, scalable solution to decarbonise existing industries that currently depend on fossil fuels.
-An established hydrogen economy in the Humber is well-positioned to support the UK’s future decarbonisation, with endless possibilities to adapt.
+The Humber is well-positioned to kick-start a a hydrogen economy due to its natural geology, energy imports and concentration of carbon intensive industries.

 Why the Humber?